-In terms of ride, you don't get a lot of the undulation you might expect through the suspension.
-I found the ride to be relatively comfortable, and despite its extreme height the LR4 handled tight turns quite well — something for which the Lexus GX 460 is not known.
-There is, however, quite a bit of road and wind noise due to the SUV's boxy shape.
+In terms of ride, you don’t get a lot of the undulation you might expect through the rock-crawling-capable suspension.
+I found the ride to be relatively comfortable, and despite its extreme height the Land Rover LR4 handled tight turns quite well — something for which the Lexus GX 460 is not known.
+There is, however, quite a bit of road and wind noise due to the three-row SUV’s boxy shape.

 An adjustable-height air suspension is designed for optimum aerodynamics at slow and fast speeds, but you’ll have to select the lowest level to put it at a height that makes getting in and out acceptable, even for average adults.

 A recent upgrade to the LR4’s interior helps keep it competitive, but it’s still a rugged off-road feel compared with competitors, like the Mercedes-Benz GL-Class, that aim for elegance.
 Hop into a Lexus GX or Acura MDX and there isn’t a perceptible difference in terms of luxury accouterments, but the luxury styles of those two seem generic versus the Land Rover LR4’s off-roader ruggedness.

 Thick leather covers the front seats, which are wide across the bottom and have a nice level of back support.
 There are also adjustable inboard armrests for both the driver and front passenger, so you won’t have to rely on the well-cushioned center console cover.

 The second-row seats are more upright in terms of positioning, making both full-size children and adults a bit uncomfortable.
 There also wasn’t as much room in the second row as I expected for child-safety seats, which made it difficult for my children to get from one side to the other.